animal-tree/BrokenWisdomsExtendedEditions/4-Faith.md

 > - (c) decomposing those representations into representations of parts and relations (such as with image segmentation, word vectors, parameter re-use inductive biases in neural networks like convolution, recurrence, attention, vector-quantization; or, more elementarily, weighted sums with non-linearities),
 > - (d) efficient relational reasoning by prioritizing information for each part relative to each other part (such as via MHDPA on vectors),
 > - (e) representing each part with numbers that don't vary much for that part unless there are meaningful contextual changes (such as with parameter re-use inductive biases in neural networks like convolution, recurrence, attention, vector-quantization; or frozen parameters of trained or symbolically-programmed encoders),
-> - (f) training multiple such wisdoms in parallel to vote across each other and create a more general diversity (such as via ensembling, evolutionary populations, mini-batches), and
+> - (f) training multiple such wisdoms in parallel to vote across each other and create a more general diversity (such as via ensembling, evolutionary populations, and, more elementarily, mini-batches), and
 > - (g) representing concepts more generally by learning across far more varied domains (e.g., GATO).
 >
 > Each, individually or grouped, were dismissed by the faculty when they were still essentially mine, as I was repeatedly gaslit by my faculty listeners, with their authoritative rejection or suspicion, into doubting or tripping over my own far better understanding.